Oven Baked Chicken Thighs with Cheesy Spaghetti

 Directions

-- Season and Prepare the Chicken Thighs
+1. Season and Prepare the Chicken

-While the chicken roasts, bring a large pot of water to a rolling boil over high heat.
-Season the water generously with salt — the water should taste noticeably salty, as this is the primary opportunity to season the pasta itself.
-Add the spaghetti and cook according to the package instructions until al dente, typically 8–10 minutes.
-Before draining, use a heatproof measuring cup to scoop out at least 240ml of pasta cooking water and set it aside.
-The starchy pasta water is essential to the cacio e pepe technique, as it helps emulsify the cheese and butter into a smooth, clinging sauce rather than a greasy or clumped one.
-Drain the spaghetti and return it immediately to the warm pot, off the heat. - Prepare the Cacio e Pepe Sauce
+While the chicken roasts, bring a large pot of water to a full rolling boil and salt it generously — the water should taste clearly of salt throughout.
+Add the 240g of spaghetti and cook according to the package directions until al dente.
+Before draining, scoop out at least 120ml of pasta water in a heatproof measuring cup — the pasta water is the emulsifying agent for the cacio e pepe preparation and its starchy content is what allows the cheese to coat the pasta smoothly rather than clumping.
+Drain the spaghetti and return it immediately to the warm pot off the heat.

-*Notes :
+*Notes

 Why This Recipe Works